Study-Together-Org/study_api/README.md

 Returns time series data about a users study hours, and a list of neighbors.

 Takes url args for user_id, and params for time_interval.
+Time interval must be one of "pastDay", "pastWeek", "pastMonth", "allTime".

 Example call:
 ```